TotallyGamerJet/onlygo/README.md

 You MUST match the signature exactly so that onlygo can call the C function properly.
 Then above the function add a comment starting with `//onlygo:linkname` that will give the C name of the function as found in the dynamic library.
+This directive is only needed if the go function name doesn't match the C function.

 ```go
 //onlygo:linkname malloc